Skip to main content

 • Report screens: the synchronization reports will be available in the admin workspace.

-Please note: This guide explains how to configure the Ldap connector through the UI.
-For complex configurations (for example custom field mapping in openldap) you will need to configure ldap directly through the configuration file.
+This guide explains how to configure the Ldap connector through the UI.
+More complex configurations (for example custom field mapping in openldap) can be achieved via file-based configuration.
+File based configuration and support is part of Enterprise services, please contact us for more information.

 Activate the plugin